How To Upload Images to Cricut Design Space?

 The ready-made projects that Design Space offers could help you create an entire house full of clever crafts and beautiful home décor.
 But as we all know, there’s so much more that you can do with Design Space beyond what it comes with pre-loaded.
 Know that the upload process is the same for both the Maker and the Cricut Explorer.

 Uploading your own images into Design Space is one of the greatest and most flexible of its features, and the reason that so many crafty moms like myself truly love this machine.

 If you are new to Design Space, I have created the ultimate guide to learning Design Space, you have to check it out!

-Step 3: See the “Upload” icon here at the bottom left-hand corner of your screen?
+Step 3: See the “Upload image” near the top?
 This is where we’re going to start uploading our own images – click it to proceed.

 This is what’s great about Design Space: you get the opportunity here to truly be creative and explore so many possibilities in terms of what can be printed and cut.
 Now you know how to upload any image to Design Space with ease and work with it on your mat area as you see fit.